 India represents a critical battleground for AI companies.
 With over 1.4 billion people and a median age of just 28, the country offers exactly what every tech platform craves: massive scale and young, digitally-native users.
 Google has long dominated search and mobile in India, but OpenAI's ChatGPT appears to be carving out its own territory among younger demographics who prefer conversational interfaces over traditional search boxes.

 The timing of this disclosure isn't accidental.
 OpenAI has been quietly ramping up its focus on international markets as competition intensifies at home.
-Google's Gemini, Copilot integration, and Llama models are all fighting for the same users.
+Google's Gemini, Microsoft's Copilot integration, and Meta's Llama models are all fighting for the same users.
 But India offers something different - a largely untapped market where user habits aren't yet locked in.